-A cavity, also known as dental caries, is a common problem that can occur when bacteria produce acid and eats away at the enamel surface of your teeth.
-Cavities are one of the most preventable dental problems, and with proper oral hygiene, you can avoid them altogether.
+A cavity, also known as dental caries, is a common problem that can occur when bacteria produce acid and eat away at your teeth’ enamel surface.
+Cavities are one of the most preventable dental problems; with proper oral hygiene, you can avoid them altogether.

 According to the Centers for Disease Control and Prevention (CDC), 90% of adults have had a cavity, and 1 in 4 adults currently have a cavity.
 Cavities are one of the greatest unmet health treatment needs and, if left untreated, can lead to problems eating, speaking, playing, and learning.